RGB Spectrum’s AV Technology Empowers Smart Cities

 For sharing information at the facility, at the front of the Emergency Situation Room is a massive 32’ wide x 14’ high video wall powered by RGB Spectrum’s Galileo video wall processor.
 The large video wall comprises forty-eight 55-inch LCD screens in an 8-wide by 6-high array, flanked by four 86-inch auxiliary displays interspersed throughout the room.
 The Galileo processor consolidates critical visuals and data to provide a centralized, correlated common operating picture on the video wall.
 Source signals are displayed in windows of any size, anywhere.
 Operators can easily switch and route inputs, choose customizable, preset display layouts, and pan and zoom around items of interest.
 Operators collaboratively view this information for purposes of assessment, analysis and decision-making.

-County Costa County deploys RGB Spectrum’s advanced Galileo video processing and Zio AV-over-IP platform to implement Smart City technology for better, faster decision-making.
+County Costa County deploys RGB Spectrum’s advanced Galileo video processing and Zio Video-over-IP platform to implement Smart City technology for better, faster decision-making.

 With the Galileo/Zio system, all video, audio, and control data are converted to IP packets that are switched and routed to any location on the network via a LAN or virtual private network (VPN).
 Data flows into and from the facility.
 The Galileo processor itself can directly receive and display IP streams from Zio encoders, as well as IP cameras, and other H.264 devices.